10 Methods to Help Pay Off Debt

 Looking for the fastest way to pay off credit card debt?
 The best approach may vary depending on your situation.

 There’s no sugar-coating it: Americans are in debt.
 And while the presence of debt isn’t necessarily a bad thing, many of us would like to get rid of high-rate credit card debt.
-The average household credit card debt totaled $5,315 in 2020, and 75% of U.S. adults routinely carry a credit card balance from month to month.1
+The average credit card balance, according to TransUnion, is $6,523, and nearly half of U.S. credit cardholders report carrying a balance.1

 The benefits of eliminating credit card debt are obvious.
 Zero debt means zero interest payments —meaning you keep more of your money for yourself.